jsdelivrbot/ghe-features/README.md

 | [GeoJSON Previewing][1638] | 2013-09-20 | Not yet |
 | [3D File Diffs][1633] | 2013-09-18 | [v11.10.341] |

+## Older than v11.10.341

+Few use them and it's difficult to investigate the old versions.

 ## Author

 * Ryuichi Okumura ([@okuryu])